-TC Media conducts four types of research: editorial, sponsored, market and custom.
+The Financial Group conducts four types of research: editorial, sponsored, market and custom.

 - Editorial research is conducted by the editorial team with no input or influence from sales or circulation.
 Researchers only ask editorial questions, and the results are published for editorial purposes.

 - Sponsored research is editorial research that one or more advertisers has paid to be adjacent to, or that is made possible by the paid adjacency of one or more advertisers.
 Either way, editorial has final say on the question set and sponsors have no influence on the outcome.
 This is disclosed when the research is published.

 - Market research is conducted by the Financial Group to find ways to better serve its audience and may or may not be published.
 Sales, circulation and editorial may provide input on the question set, but the research is not conducted by the editorial team.

 - Custom research is conducted at the sole direction of one or more advertisers and editorial has no involvement in the final product.
 This is disclosed when the research is published.

 The Financial Group publications are committed to editorial integrity and transparency, believing that these principles benefit both the audience and advertisers.

 - The Financial Group publications will not allow any relationship with an advertiser to compromise editorial integrity.

 - Any advertising or sponsored content considered by the Financial Group publications to be obscene, libelous, immoral, illegal, defamatory, heinous, deceptive, misleading, hateful or damaging will not be accepted and/or will be removed at the sole discretion of the publication.
 Advertisers are responsible for ensuring their ads are accurate and comply with all applicable laws, regulations, and guidelines, including intellectual property laws.